adaptiq-ai/adaptiq-benchmark/README.md

 ---

-*Part of the Adaptiq ecosystem for adaptive AI agent optimization*
+*Part of the AdaptiQ ecosystem for adaptive AI agent optimization*